FAQs on the Authors Guild’s Positions and Advocacy Around Generative AI

 8)

-The CMOs could license those rights and collect and distribute the fees on behalf of the writers who wish to permit the use and be compensated, making it possible for the writers means to earn additional income.
+The CMOs could license those rights and collect and distribute the fees on behalf of the writers who wish to permit the use and be compensated, making it possible for the writers to earn additional income.

 It would be helpful to create a new economic right, whether under copyright law or as a sui generis right, to ensure that AI companies obtain permissions for these kinds of uses.
 A well-articulated federal right of publicity law—for which the Authors Guild is lobbying—would also help.